Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Continuous fit and smooth fit

-In the first part of this section, we show the continuous fit property: given a nozzle and incoming data $(\bar\rho, \bar u)$ at upstream, there exists a momentum $\Lambda>0$ along the free boundary, such that the associated free boundary is nonempty and it matches the outlet of the nozzle.
-Subsequently, the free boundary join the nozzle wall in a continuous differentiable fashion via a blow-up argument.
-Finally, we remove the truncation of the domain by letting $\mu, R\rightarrow +\infty$ and study the asymptotic behavior of the jet at downstream $x_1\rightarrow \infty$.
-The downstream asymptotic behavior plays an important role in proving the equivalence between Problem \ref{pb} and Problem \ref{Pb2}.
+In the first part of this section, we show the continuous fit property: given a nozzle and incoming data $(\bar\rho, \bar u)$ at the upstream, there exists a momentum $\Lambda>0$ along the free boundary, such that the associated {free boundary attaches the orifice} of the nozzle.
+Subsequently, the free boundary joins the nozzle wall in a continuous differentiable fashion via a blowup argument.